 Anyone who takes opioids for more than a few days—even with a prescription—can feel the physical symptoms of withdrawal when they suddenly stop taking opioids or reduce their opioid dosage.1 That’s why it’s important to remember that opioid withdrawal is not your fault.
 And you’re certainly not alone.

-If you think you are experiencing opioid withdrawal, or are considering stopping opioids in the near future, your doctor can help you through withdrawal.
-However, your doctor may want to ask you a few questions to assess your situation.
+If you think you are experiencing opioid withdrawal, or are considering stopping opioids in the near future, your healthcare provider can help you through withdrawal.
+However, your healthcare provider may want to ask you a few questions to assess your situation.

-To get a head start on the conversation, answer the questions below to create a personalized discussion guide that you can share with your doctor.
-The information you share is important to your doctor and can help them decide the best way to help you.
+To get a head start on the conversation, answer the questions below to create a personalized discussion guide that you can share with your healthcare provider.
+The information you share is important to your healthcare provider and can help them decide the best way to help you.

 Please note: This website will not save (or share) your information, so remember to e-mail or print out the form before leaving the website.